gitxandert/ml-audio-feature-extractor/README.md

+# Semantic Audio Feature Extraction with Machine Learning

-This project aims incorporates machine learning to extract audio features from supplied audio files and categorize them semantically.
+This project uses machine learning to distill raw audio into meaningful feature representations, enabling semantic organization and exploration.
 Below is a gif that demonstrates semantic grouping of audio features in time.
 ![Animated embedding](media/embedding_animation.gif)